 - Maximum file size Specify the maximum file size allowed. - File name prefix Enter the text that will be appended to the front of the file name.
 For example:

-System log: Select to send a system log when a trigger is activated.
-Click Save to enable the settings, then click Close to exit the page.
+Click Save media to enable the settings, then click Close to exit the Add media page.